Link Query Language

 Assuming mylink1 is defined inside myworkflow:

-fromresolvessame(@base)(twice) back to the same nodes the base picked at each segment, then takesoutput1on that script. toresolves the same workflow, thenafter+(@base, script2)— the immediately adjacentscript2after the base'sscript1— theninput1.
+fromresolvessame(@base)- The node that the base picked at each segment, then takesoutput1on that script. toresolves the same workflow, thenafter+(@base, script2)takes the immediately adjacent node with the namescript2after the base'sscript1, and connects to theinput1of this script.

 Four base matches → four mylink1 instances.
 If the trailing script2 in